Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

     git clone https://github.com/Xilinx/SDAccel-AWS-F1-Developer-Labs.git
     ```

-You instance is now configured to run the SDAccel Developer labs on AWS F1.
-The next step is to run the "helloworld" example to confirm everything works correctly.
+You instance is now configured to run the SDAccel Developer labs on AWS F1 and you are ready to start the first training module.

 ---------------------------------------